bewuethr/bewuethr.github.io/2020-07-07-thinking-fast-slow-takeaways.md

 This is discussed in Chapter 26 ("Prospect Theory"); the fear of losing \$100 is stronger than the hope of gaining \$150.
-A takeaway could be that if you want somebody to want something, instead of telling them how great the thing is, you give it to them and then take it away again--like a car salesperson letting you test drive a car all by yourself.
+A takeaway could be that if you want somebody to want something, instead of telling them how great the thing is, you give it to them and then take it away again---like a car salesperson letting you test drive a car all by yourself.

 ### The peak-end rule